Luis Yordán Dávila: Mayoral work

 Yordán Dávila is best known for being one of the main proposers of the bronze statue commemorating prominent poet, journalist, and politician Luis Muñoz Rivera that was eventually built and later (1923) unveiled in the Ponce town square that now bears the name Plaza Muñoz Rivera.

 Death

 Luis Yordan Davila died on 29 December 1932.
+He was buried at Cementerio Civil de Ponce in Ponce, Puerto Rico.
 Luis Fortuño Janeiro said of him, "Ponce lost one of the factors that most enriched its living."
-He was buried at Cementerio Civil de Ponce.